Nate Ebner: College football career

 Ebner attended Ohio State University, where he majored in exercise science.
 Ebner did not play football his first two years of college, as he was competing internationally in rugby, but then in his junior year he walked-on the Buckeyes.
 Although he had not played football in high school, by year's end he was nevertheless considered the team's best special teams player.
 He played only a handful of plays from scrimmage at nickelback as a backup, but did record a sack.
 He ran the 40-yard-dash in 4.48.

 He was given a football scholarship his senior year, based on his special teams skills.
 In 2011, during which Ebner had 11 tackles, he was voted the team's most inspirational player, receiving the Bo Rein Award, and the team's best special teams player, earning the Ike Kelley Award.
 He was a three-time Big Ten Conference All-Academic honoree.

 Ebner was nicknamed "Leonidas," after a Greek warrior-king hero of Sparta portrayed by Gerard Butler in the movie 300, because of his intense workout regimen, and his beard.
 Paul Haynes, the Buckeyes' co-defensive coordinator and safeties coach, said: "He has a passion for being great ....
 He was probably the most valuable player on that whole team last year."
 Asked which special teams unit he enjoyed playing on the most at Ohio State, Ebner's said: "Kickoff, probably.
 Because ...
 I just enjoy running down as fast as you can.
 It's just mayhem, it's exciting, it's crazy.
 It's such a rush....
 It's just one big blur, and then it's over....
 Maybe I got a screw loose."

 In his 36 career games, Ebner had 30 tackles from 2009 to 2011.
 Pro Football Weekly described him as a player who "races down the field like a bat out of hell, and hunts returners like a heat-seeking missile".

-On Ohio State's Pro Day, he had an unofficial 4.47 40-yard dash time, and 39.5-inch vertical jump.
-Ebner also bench-pressed 225 pounds 23 times, ran the 60-yard shuttle in 10.90 seconds, recorded a standing broad jump of 10 feet 8 inches, and had a short-shuttle time of 3.91 seconds and a 3-cone drill time of 6.59 seconds.